IABTechLab/uid2docs/README.md

 Unified ID 2.0 (UID2) is a deterministic identifier based on personally identifiable information (PII), such as email address or phone number.
 Built as an open-source, standalone solution with its own unique namespace, UID2 offers the user transparency and privacy controls to meet the market requirements outside Europe and the UK.

 The goal of UID2 is to enable deterministic identity for advertising opportunities on the open internet with consumer transparency and controls in place.
-UID2 enables logged-in experiences from publisher websites, mobile apps, and Connected TV (CTV) apps to monetize through programmatic workflows.
+UID2 provides a collaborative framework for many [participants](#participants) and enables logged-in experiences from publisher websites, mobile apps, and Connected TV (CTV) apps to monetize through programmatic workflows.

 ### Guiding Principles